 - 49 United States congressmen.

-Oh, and one of Witherspoon’s descendants is Reese Witherspoon.
+Oh, and one of Witherspoon’s descendants is reportedly the actor Reese Witherspoon.

 King James I, a well-educated man who saw himself as an intellectual and enjoyed having a good theological debate, granted them their request.